tcltk/tcl/doc/markdown/clock.md

            -format {%H:%M:%S} -timezone :America/New_York]
 ```

 In cases of ambiguity, where the same local time happens twice on the same day, the earlier time is used.
 In cases where the conversion yields an impossible time (for instance, 02:30 during the Spring Daylight Saving Time change using US rules), the time is converted as if the clock had not changed.
-Thus, the following code will set the value of **x** to **03:30:00**.
+Thus, the following code will set the value of \fBx\fR to \fB03:30:00\fR.

 ```
 set s [clock scan {2004-04-03 02:30:00} \